miziomon/awesome-wordpress/README.md

 * [CherryFramework](https://github.com/CherryFramework/CherryFramework) - Fully responsive design, easy install, steady updates, great number of shortcodes and widgets, integration of Bootstrap functions.
 All brought to you by Cherry Framework for straightforward experience in website design
 * [Gantry Framework](https://github.com/gantry/gantry5) - Next Generation Theme Framework.
 Gantry was born when the RocketTheme development team wanted to consolidate our extensive set of custom Joomla and WordPress template functionality into a simple, easy to use framework
 * [Runway Framework](https://github.com/parallelus/Runway-Framework) - A better way to create WordPress themes.
 Runway was built for creating WordPress themes and it encompasses both of the classic meanings of "theme framework" as defined by the WordPress developers.
 But Runway is much more than just a theme framework, Runway is a Theme Development Environment.
+* [Kirki](http://kirki.org/) - Kirki is not a framework.
+It's a Toolkit allowing WordPress developers to use the Customizer and take advantage of its advanced features and flexibility by abstracting the code and making it easier for everyone to create beautiful and meaningful user experiences.

 ## Plugins
 #### SEO